rebremer/eventhubs-kafka-to-asa/README.md

 This sample is based on [Apache Kafka Confluent Python client using oauth](https://github.com/Azure/azure-event-hubs-for-kafka/tree/master/tutorials/oauth/python) and expanded to read data using Azure Stream Analytics using Managed Identies and Private Endpoints.

-## Using Azure Active Directory authentication with Python and Event Hubs for Apache Kafka

 This tutorial will show how to create and connect to an Event Hubs Kafka endpoint using Azure Active Directory authentication.
 Azure Event Hubs for Apache Kafka supports [Apache Kafka version 1.0](https://kafka.apache.org/10/documentation.html) and later.
 Subsequently, data is read from Event Hubs using an Azure Stream Analytics (ASA) job running on an ASA cluster.
 The ASA job then writes the data to an Azure storage account.
 The Managed Identity of th ASA cluster is used to authenticate to Event Hubs and storage, the Managed VNET of the cluster is used to create private endpoints.
 The Kafka client can also be secured with private endpoints.
 If the clients runs on a laptop for test purposes, the IP address can be with listen on the Event Hubs firewall.
 See also image below.

 ![Event Hubs - ASA cluster architecture](./images/architecture.png)